LEICA 1st Digital RF LEICA M8

 This is not an issue with the R-D1, and the M8 can suffer from strange moiré when shooting depending on the subject.

-Lenses are identified by a 6-bit code, but since the Leica M9, the focal length can be set by lens name from the menu, so this 6-bit code is rarely used anymore.
-There was a time when the used price differed depending on whether or not there was a 6-bit code when selling and buying used lenses, but as of 2024, the condition of the lens takes priority, and there is no difference in price if the condition is the same.
+Lenses are recognized by a 6-bit code, but since the Leica M9, the focal length can be set by the lens name from the menu, so this 6-bit code is rarely used anymore.
+There was a time when the used price differed depending on whether the lens had a 6-bit code or not when selling and buying used lenses, but as of 2024, the condition of the lens takes priority and there is no difference in price if the condition is the same.

-The Leica M8 was released at an affordable price of 575,000 yen for a new product.
+The Leica M8 was released at an affordable price of 575,000 yen for a new lens.
 As of 2022, the price of the M8 had stopped falling at around 200,000 yen, but as of 2023, it has returned to around 300,000 yen.
-It is already expensive for a digital camera without a warranty, but it is a mystery of Leica prices that the price has not dropped even in this condition.
-In addition, other M-type digital bodies have generally remained stable at high prices, except for the M typ240, which is produced in large quantities.
+It can only be said that it is expensive for a digital camera with no warranty, but it is a mystery that the price does not drop even in this condition.
+In addition, other M-type digital bodies are generally stable at high prices, except for the M typ240, which is produced in large quantities.

 Items | M8 | R-D1x | M9 |